 The Lasso Knife is a tool that lets you move, rotate or duplicate strokes that you have drawn.

-The Eraser tool allows you to erase either whole strokes (in stroke mode) or areas of a drawing (like a traditional eraser).
+The Correction tool allows you to erase areas of a drawing (like a traditional eraser).

 The Ruler allows drawing straight lines, rectangles, circles and sophisticated perspective drawings.